 Although it was first prepared in the later nineteenth century (Benedikt, 1879), its structure was not confirmed until much later (Osborn and Jay, 1975).

 3. Year of publication: this needs to be entered, where possible, when referencing any type of source (printed, online or software).
-With books, enter the date relevant to the edition of the book that you have used (do not confuse the date of a reprint with the date of a publication).
+With books, enter the date relevant to the edition of the book that you have used.
 If no date is provided by the source, enter n.d. (short for no date).

 4. Page information/location: if you are quoting an author or citing an image/figure, always enter the relevant page number(s).
 It is also good practice to enter page numbers if you are citing a very specific piece of information that appears within a long document, such as a book.
 If you are entering a range of page numbers, enter pp. rather than p..